baaspack/baas-sdk/README.md

 ### Websocket & HTTP Responses
 When you make HTTP requests by calling the methods on the `db` object of the SDK (see the list below), the response from the database interaction is broadcast to active websocket connections.

-If the response contains a `channelType` and `channelId` property, the message is only broadcast to active websocket connections who are 'subscribed' to that channel.
+If the response contains a `channelType` and `channelId` property, the message is only broadcast to active websocket connections who are subscribed to that channel.

-If the response DOES NOT contain a `channelType` and `channelId` property, the message is broadcast to ALL active websocket connections.
+If the response does not contain a `channelType` and `channelId` property, the message is broadcast to all active websocket connections.

 If you don't want the response broadcast to any websocket connections, include a property in the document called `broadcast` and set it to `false`.
 It is recommended that you do this on your `usersInformationCollection` collection.